 Offloading one back or front limb more than the other usually suggests there is some kind of problem with the limb that they’re not using normally.

 Let’s consider ourselves again as an example.
 If you’re limping through one of your legs, most of the time you’re doing this because something hurts.
 You may have a stone in your shoe, you may feel a pulling behind your knee because your hamstring is tight, or you may have a torn ACL in your knee.

-Occasionally however, you may be limping and nothing hurts.
+Occasionally, however, you may be limping and nothing hurts.
 You may have sat too long, or you may have hip arthritis and your muscles have tightened to a point that they’ve altered how you’re walking.
-You may not even notice that you’re walking funny, but someone who treats these kind of issues may see it easily.
+You may not even notice that you’re walking funny, but someone who treats this kind of issue may see it easily.

 My Dog’s Limp Goes Away During a Walk

 Limping that disappears during a walk is quite common.
 When your dog starts moving their joints are being lubricated and its muscles warm up.
 If there is any inflammation, the movement may also help to flush that out.

 Later in the walk, the limp may return as your dog starts to get fatigued.
 This occurs because the muscles are tired, and they can no longer work optimally.
 This is a good time to terminate the walk.